defcon902/defcon902.github.io/README.md

 ## Meetings

 We meet quarterly with occasional additional meetings, our next meeting:
-Shodan: Safaris, Pirates, and Mapping the Internet
+Hiding from Santa: An online privacy discussion
-When: November 23th 730pm-845pm
+When: December 16th 730pm-845pm
 Where: TBD

 ## Leadership